Browser Passwords Remain Hacker Favorite

 Industrialized Credential Theft

-Browser password storage represents a critical vulnerability that most firms continue ignoring despite trivial remediation requirements.
+Browser password storage represents a critical vulnerability that most firms continue ignoring despite straightforward remediation options.
 You spent money deploying password managers.
 You spent time training employees.
 You checked the compliance boxes.
 None of that matters if browser-stored credentials remain accessible to malware that harvests them in seconds.

 Attackers have industrialized credential theft.
 Infostealers operate as Malware-as-a-Service businesses with subscription pricing, vendor support, and affiliate programs.
 The criminal marketplace makes enterprise-grade attack tools available to anyone with cryptocurrency.
 Your adversaries are not checking whether you are compliant.
 They are checking whether credentials exist in browsers where malware can harvest them.